graphql/graphql.github.io/site/docs/Learn-Schema.md

 }
 ```

-Every GraphQL service has exactly zero or one each of the `Query` and `Mutation` types.
-These types are mostly the same as a regular object type, but they are special because they define the _entry point_ of every GraphQL query.
+Every GraphQL service has a `query` type and may or may not have a `mutation` type.
+These types are the same as a regular object type, but they are special because they define the _entry point_ of every GraphQL query.
 So if you see a query that looks like:

 ```graphql
 # { "graphiql": true }